awsmin/wp-job-openings/readme.txt

 == Changelog ==

+= V 1.6.1 - 2020-01-13 =
+* Fixed: An issue that prevents user from closing the job specification dropdown.
+* Fixed: Job specification based translations not working in WPML.
+* Other minor fixes and improvements.

 = V 1.6.0 - 2019-12-31 =
 * Added: Jobs Search
 * Added: Option to hide and restrict files uploaded through application form.